-Current trends show that there will soon be a large emphasis on the protection of machine identities in addition to continued focus on user identities.
+Current trends show that there will soon be a large emphasis on the management of machine identities in addition to continued focus on user identities.
 This shift in priorities will come just in time as the federal government gears up for its next large cyber initiative: protecting critical infrastructure.

 The National Institute of Standards and Technology (NIST) has been leading the federal government’s next cybersecurity push since the Obama administration issued an executive order in 2013 focused on building the resilience of the nation’s critical infrastructure.
 In response, NIST has developed the Cybersecurity Framework to integrate industry standards and best practices into the federal government’s risk management strategies.

 Meanwhile, the Oval Office continues to prompt strengthening of federal networks and critical infrastructure, most recently with Executive Order #13800, which states: “Cybersecurity risk management comprises the full range of activities undertaken to protect IT and data from unauthorized access and other cyber threats, to maintain awareness of cyber threats, to detect anomalies and incidents adversely affecting IT and data, and to mitigate the impact of, respond to, and recover from incidents.”